-We’ve created a fun video to share our excitement about 2015 and the accomplishments of our junior participants.
+We’ve created a fun video to share our excitement about the accomplishments of our junior participants.
 Read more to obtain your movie pass.

 Read More »

 About our Youth Program

 We serve young people throughout metropolitan Atlanta without restrictions for residency or socioeconomic status.
 Our youth program provides life skills and golf training for children ages 8-17.
 Children seven years old, participate through partnership programs.
 Otherwise, age eight is the minimum age for registration. (see Registration webpage for more information).

 Each year we conduct three sessions and one summer camp.
 Sessions consists of several weeks of golf and life skills classes.
 Registration is held prior to the start of each session.
 Currently, we are heading into our last session of the 2017 Program Year.
 Registration for Session III of the 2017 Program Year opened on July 31st for New Members and will open on August 10th for Returning Members.
 Please keep an eye on our website for more information and for all updates.